Regional, national, and international mechanisms

 Carol Lee

-Arriving from the University of Wisconsin (USA) in summer 2019, Carol Lee is developing her Rapid Evolutionary Responses to Global Transformations in Salinity and Temperature project at UMR MARBEC (CNRS, Ifremer, IRD, UM) in collaboration with CEFE (CNRS, EPHE, INRA, IRD, SupAgro, UM, UM3) as part of the MOPGA program.
+Arriving from the University of Wisconsin (USA) in summer 2019, Carol Lee is developing her project Rapid Evolutionary Responses to Global Transformations in Salinity and Temperature within the MARBEC joint research unit (CNRS, Ifremer, IRD, UM) in collaboration with CEFE (CNRS, EPHE, INRA, IRD, SupAgro, UM, UM3) as part of the MOPGA program.

 Delphine Renard

-After a Post-doc at the University of California (USA), Delphine Renard has been developing, since January 2018, within the Centre for Functional and Evolutionary Ecology (CEFE, CNRS/UM) a new perspective on the contributions of agrobiodiversity in reducing the impact of agricultural production on climate instability and shocks with the ASSET AgrobiodiverSity for a food-Secure PlanET project conducted as part of the Make our Planet Great Again Program.
-She is now a full researcher at the CNRS.
+After completing a postdoctoral fellowship at the University of California (USA), Delphine Renard has been working since January 2018 at the Center for Functional and Evolutionary Ecology (CEFE, CNRS/UM), she has been developing new insights into the contributions of agrobiodiversity in reducing the impact of agricultural production on climate instability and shocks with the ASSET AgrobiodiverSity for a food-Secure PlanET project, conducted as part of the Make our Planet Great Again Program.
+She is now a tenured researcher at the CNRS.

 Vincent Vadez

-Back from IRCISAT in India, Vincent Vadez is developing the ICARUS research project within UMR DIADE (IRD / UM) to find answers to the dual problem of drought and climate change on plants, particularly cereals, in order to understand how they can better regulate water losses.
+Back from IRCISAT in India, Vincent Vadez is developing the ICARUS research project within the DIADE joint research unit (IRD/UM) to find answers to the dual problem of drought and climate change on plants, particularly cereal crops, in order to understand how they can be made to better regulate water loss.
 This project is part of the Make our Planet Great Again program.

 UNESCO Chair in partnership with the Occitanie Region